oznogon/gattaibushido-public/rules/03_basic_play.md

 * **Choice:** apply to instigator's choice of valid recipient
 * **Each**: apply to every valid target currently in play

+**Numbers:** Some triggers have an additional numerical notation, such as **+Triggername:Target(2)** or **+Triggername:Target(Full)**.
+This states that the target of the event receives a numerical modification based on the event.
+For example, **+Chargeup:Self(2)** implies that your Pilot gains two Charges, while **+Chargeup:Self(Full)** implies that your Charge gauge fills to maximum capacity.
+If no number is given, assume the base minimum effect for the trigger.

-Occasionally, you may see a specific "+Damage:Choice" in the rules, such as "Coach may trigger +Damage:Choice."
+**Choices:** Occasionally, you may see a specific "+Damage:Choice" in the rules, such as "Coach may trigger +Damage:Choice."
 This means that the instigator can apply any single damage-type trigger of their choice against any valid target.

 ##### Microevent List: